renkun-ken/pipeR/README.md

 ### Piping with `dplyr` package

-`dplyr` package provides a group of functions that make data transformation much easier. `%.%` is a built-in chain operator that pipes the previous result to the first-argument in the next function call. `%>>%` is fully compatible with `dplyr` and can replace `%.%` with more consistency.
+`dplyr` package provides a group of functions that make data transformation much easier.
+These operators are fully compatible with `dplyr` and provide higher performance than its default pipe operator.

 The following code demonstrates mixed piping with `dplyr` functions.